Climate Action Plan

 In my opinion some of the proposals that I think the ordinary citizen are not following should begin as incentives rather than mandates, and we will need to see a real movement by PSE to generate more electricity from renewable sources at reasonable rates to consumers before many of the proposals that switch from natural gas to electricity make a difference in the amount of carbon emitted..

-Daniel Thompson almost 2 years ago
+Daniel Thompson over 2 years ago

 Thank you for starting the CAP process and asking for feedback.
 I support the goal of eliminating the use of natural gas for heating homes and replacing it with electric.
 However, given the number of days each year we are without power on Mercer Island due to windstorms, heating only with electric will force people from their homes until power is restored.
 I suggest the CAP include provisions to bury all power lines on the island to reduce or eliminate this possibility.

-kjo almost 2 years ago
+kjo over 2 years ago

 Being an island community gives us many advantages for creating a sustainable future.
 I'm fully supportive of Committing to an Action Plan.
 My preferred priority is to find ways to reduce automobile traffic by improving alternative modes of transportation, including walking, cycling, and public transport.
 Transportation for local school students seems a logical place to focus on the short term.